NBA Hall of Fame

 His career spanned 14 years across several franchises, including the Baltimore Bullets, New York Knicks, and Atlanta Hawks.
 Before entering the professional ranks, he helped lead the United States to an Olympic gold medal in 1960.
 By the time he retired, he was one of the few elite players to surpass the 20,000-point and 14,000-rebound milestones.
 His consistent excellence as a premier big man earned him a place in the Basketball Hall of Fame in 1993.

-Bellamy's Awards and Records
+Bellamy's Awards and Honors

 • Consensus second-team All-American (1961)